balrogbob/AutoCoder-UI/README.md

 It can take quite some time to get a response in autogen mode, that's normal as there is no token streaming in this mode.

-Currently, you need a openai compatible local model or openai proxy server set up on port 1234 to use it.
-If you have visual studio and a couple of minutes, you can edit the api-keys and urls that are still hardcoded and re-compile.
+Currently, by default you need a openai compatible local model or openai proxy server set up on port 1234 to use it.
+You can now change those settings in the app for the autogen feature only.
+Still need the proxie for streaming chat for now) If you have visual studio and a couple of minutes, you can edit the api-keys and urls that are still hardcoded and re-compile.
 All those things will be saved as a setting in a future version.